microsoft/VSSDK-Extensibility-Samples/Single_File_Generator/Readme.md

-# Title: Single File Generator Sample
+# Single File Generator Sample
-**Abstract:** Create a Single File Generator that uses an XML source file to generate a new C# file.
+Create a Single File Generator that uses an XML source file to generate a new C# file in Visual Studio.

 * Technologies: Visual Studio 2015 SDK
 * Topics: Visual Studio Shell, MSDBuild, VSX
-* Last Updated: 05/12/2015

 **Description**